birgitte moos chalcraft

 The intention behind "People Come Back, Transformed" is to have a positive impact on the development of the reality in Skid Row.
 To shape the future of Skid Row in real life, and to generate an understanding that there is a correlation between the psychological consequences of war and the living conditions afterward, for those who have been to war.
 The project further aims to reach a wider audience in order to raise a wider population's awareness of the alarming situation in Skid Row, in the hope that the homeless will receive more help and acceptance than at present.

-During this project, from 2007 to 2014, I walked many hours in the streets of Skid Row, where I interacted with homeless veterans to become familiar with them and their personal stories.
+During this project, I walked many hours in the streets of Skid Row, where I interacted with homeless veterans to become familiar with them and their personal stories.
 Read more below pictures...

 CLICK on images to enlarge

 'PEOPLE COME BACK, TRANSFORMED' - ART STATEMENT by Birgitte Moos Chalcraft

 In 2003, I moved to Downtown L.A., into the area, which was later named The Arts District.
 Here I witnessed the tragedy of countless homeless people on the street, mainly in Skid Row.
 After my stay in Downtown and my return to Denmark, I often reflected on the problem of the growing number of homeless veterans in America.
 Right now, the number of homeless veterans is exploding in the United States, where one of 10 homeless people are veterans.
 That's why I illustrated this theme through an installation project.
 The project intervenes in the social and urban space, that houses a unique population mix of homeless residents, Skid Row of Downtown LA.